JakBul/1stMS/README.md

 - **Interaction with JavaScript**
     - After learning how to enrich code with JavaScript, I will update this website and make it more dynamic.
 For example, hero-image can actually contains 3 or 4 of images which swipe left from one to another every 5 seconds
 - **Backend programming**
     - I would like to implement work with Backend language such as Python to be able to work with e-mail databases, newsletters and make log-in section where people can book class in the gym fully online.
-Last but not least, I could try to build own brand of clothes and gym small equipment and sell it thanks to our webpage
+Last but not least, I could try to build own brand of clothes and gym small equipment and sell it on the webpage

 ## Tools & Technologies Used